Codecademy/docs/content/sql/concepts/commands/terms/create-index/create-index.md

 CatalogContent:
   - 'learn-sql'
   - 'paths/analyze-data-with-sql'
-  - 'paths/design-databases-with-postgresql'
 ---

 The **`CREATE INDEX`** command creates an [index](https://www.codecademy.com/resources/docs/sql/indexes) on one or more existing columns from a table.
-Indexes can't be seen by the user of a database; they just help speed up queries.
+Indexes cannot be seen by the user of a database; they just help speed up queries.

 ## Syntax